JR-Eagle/Transfer/README.md

 <img src='./tmp/9-Results.png'>

 # ◉Analysis
-In our experimental outcomes, the highest test accuracy achieved across the six models was 72.5%.
+In my experimental outcomes, the highest test accuracy achieved across the six models was 72.5%.
 This result is less than optimal, and upon reflection, several underlying causes can be identified:

 Firstly, the volume of training data available was limited.
 Chinese characters, inherently intricate in design, especially ancient scripts like the Bronze and Seal scripts, have numerous strokes, making their recognition a challenging task.
 Acquiring meaningful feature maps from a mere 400 images for such complex characters is a daunting undertaking for any model.